klesun-productions/klesun-productions.github.io/entry/public_personal/Tatyana_Chugunova_recommendation.md.md

 Tanya is a result-oriented person, rational, very responsible and organized which I recon is a really rare trait for her trade.

-Her art is beautiful, it was the primary selling of the project.
+Her art is beautiful, it was the primary selling point of the project.
 Though she tends to critize and underestimate her own work a lot.

 Tanya is well technically-versed, she even mastered the way of manually coding animations inside SVG images, which saved devs a lot of work!